A new brand to reflect the evolution in our robust suite of cloud communications solutions, position in the market and USPs.

 That aspect of lifelong learning kickstarted my career in some large corporations.

-I was soaking up everything I could find about network infrastructures and processors and how things work in a huge organization.
+I was soaking up everything I could find about network infrastructures and processes and how things work in a huge organization.
 But it was my fascination with the foundation of network technology, and how I could improve it for future generations that got me interested in Toku.

 I also felt that my work at a large company was not moving fast enough.